KeithWang/Kotlin-MVP_Sample/README.md

 # Android Kotlin MVP
 This is MVP sample for Android, and used free api to show information from Taipei city zoo.
 <br>
 This project used login function to simulate that get token and data.
-And has unit test which two method to test the presenter for MVP architecture.
+And it has unit test which two method to test the presenter for MVP architecture.
 One way is normal method with okhttp3, aother is use rxjava2 and retrofit2 to build.